|

 - Deadhead spring bedding plants such as pansies and primulas.

-survive the winter.
+winter.

 - Divide any herbaceous perennials you want to propagate.